joshfrench/om-wiki-fork/Basic-Tutorial.md

             [cljs.core.async :refer [put! chan <!]]))
 ```

 Save your file and refresh the browser.
-(Note: as we have changed
-the namespace form and added a dependency in `project.clj` you will
+(Note: For this to work, there
+is already the dependency `[org.clojure/core.async "x.x.x"]`
+in your `project.clj`.
+When adding this manually to future projects you will
 need to stop/restart the `lein figwheel` process).
-Change
+Change `contact-view`
-`contact-view` to the following:
+to the following:

 ```clj
 (defn contact-view [contact owner]